andreoliwa/nitpick/docs/cli.rst

       Create or update the [tool.nitpick] table in the configuration file.

     Options:
-      -f, --fix      Autofix the files changed by the command; otherwise, just print what would be done
+      -f, --fix                Autofix the files changed by the command;
-      -s, --suggest  Suggest styles based on the files in the project root (skipping Git ignored files)
+                               otherwise, just print what would be done -s, --suggest            Suggest styles based on the files in the project root (skipping Git ignored files)
+      -l, --library DIRECTORY  Library dir to scan for style files (implies --suggest); if not provided, uses the built-in style library
       --help                   Show this message and exit.